Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

 \paragraph{Criticism of explanations} Most desiderata for explanations are insufficiently studied or met with inconclusive or seemingly contradictory empirical findings~\citep{langer2021we,chen2023understanding,de2022perils}.
 A major line of criticism stems from the fact that explanations can mislead people: \citet{chromik2019dark} discuss situations where system designers may create interfaces or misleading explanations to purposefully deceive more vulnerable stakeholders like auditors or decision-subjects; e.g., through \emph{adversarial attacks} on explanation methods~\citep{slack2020fooling,lakkaraju2020fool,pruthi2019learning,dimanov2020you}.
-In the extreme case of placebic explanations (i.e., explanations that convey no information about the underlying AI), \citet{eiband2019impact} find that people may exhibit levels of trust similar to ``real explanations''.
+In the extreme case of placebic explanations (i.e., explanations that convey no information about the underlying AI), \citet{eiband2019impact} find that people may exhibit levels of trust similar to ``real explanations.''
 This shows that the sheer presence of explanations can increase people's trust in AI.
+With respect to reliance behavior, \citet{banovic2023being} show how explanations can be exploited to exaggerate an AI system's capabilities and, as a result, make humans rely on its recommendations more.
 Even in the absence of any malicious intents,~\citet{ehsan2021explainability} highlight several challenges arising from unanticipated negative downstream effects of explanations, such as misplaced trust in AI, or over- or underestimating the AI's capabilities.
 In the context of fairness, feature-based explanations may or may not highlight the usage of sensitive information (e.g., on gender) by an AI system, which has been shown to be an unreliable indicator of a system's actual fairness~\citep{apfelbaum2010blind,pedreshi2008discrimination,corbett2018measure,dwork2012fairness,kleinberg2018algorithmic,nyarko2021breaking}.
-We address this in more detail in \S~\ref{sec:explanations_fairness} due to its importance for our work.
+We address this in more detail in \Cref{sec:explanations_fairness} due to its importance for our work.
+Overall, explanations have been shown to be unreliable mechanisms with respect to fostering desiderata like calibrated trust.
+In this work, we study whether or not this is also the case for distributive fairness.

-\subsection{Explanations and (appropriate) reliance}
+\subsection{Explanations and (Appropriate) Reliance}